balasan12626/mlproejctfull/replit.md

 # Full-Stack AI Application

 ## Overview
-A complete full-stack web application built with FastAPI backend and React frontend, featuring AI capabilities powered by Google Gemini 2.5 Flash and CrewAI agents, with JWT-based authentication.
+A complete full-stack web application built with FastAPI backend and React frontend, featuring AI capabilities powered by Google Gemini 2.5 Flash, with a clean and modern interface for instant AI interactions.

 ## Tech Stack